cschotte/azure-maps-authentication/README.md

 # Azure Maps Authentication Guide

 Learn how to securely integrate Azure Maps into your ASP.NET Core applications with proper authentication and authorization.
-This guide provides three progressive examples that demonstrate different authentication approaches, from basic subscription keys to enterprise-grade Azure AD integration.
+This guide provides three progressive examples that demonstrate different authentication approaches, from basic subscription keys to enterprise-grade Microsoft Entra ID integration.

 ![Azure Maps](images/demo.png)